Common Name(s): Peroba rosa, palo rosa

 Scientific Name: Aspidosperma polyneuron (syn.
-A. dugandii, A. peroba)
+A. dugandii and A. peroba)

 Color/Appearance: Heartwood color ranges from yellow to pinkish red, sometimes with darker streaks of purple or brown.
 Gray to yellow sapwood not sharply demarcated from heartwood.
 Color tends to darken with age.

 Grain/Texture: Grain is generally straight to slightly irregular or interlocked.
-Texture is fine and uniform.
+Texture is fine and uniform, with moderate natural luster.

 Rot Resistance: Rated as durable regarding decay resistance, though susceptible to termite attack.

-Workability: Overall easy to work, producing good results, though Peroba Rosa has an above average blunting effect on cutters.
+Workability: Overall easy to work, producing good results, though peroba rosa has an above average blunting effect on cutters.
+Also, if irregular grain is present, tearout can occur during surfacing operations.
 Glues, turns, and finishes well.

 Odor: No characteristic odor.